anhminhnguyen3110/DeXy-NFT-Trading-FE/README.md

-# COS30049-FE
+# Dexy-Trading-Project-FE

-Front-end for COS30049 - Innovation Project.
-This is a web application that integrates Web3 technology to allow transparent trading of digital assets.
+Front-end for DeXy is a platform designed for trading Non-Fungible Tokens (NFTs) using Next.js and Material-UI.
+This README provides an overview of the frontend structure and implementation details.

 ## Pre-requisites